FedeAlesandro/UTN-Django-Metodologia/README.md

 # UTN-Django-Metodologia
-The proyect is about an Lodging System for an non existing company.
+The proyect is about a Lodging System for an non existing company.

 ## Built With 🛠️